gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Open issues

+- Formalise the concept of a naming scheme for binary names, tasks and file paths.
+- Add a convention to give each binary a separate output directory (as the name of each variant binary can be the same).
+- Add a convention to give each binary a separate object file directory.
 - Need to be able to build a single variant or all variants.
 - Need separate compiler, linker and assembler options for each variant.
 - Need shared compiler, linker and assembler options for all variants.